Ernst Trendelenburg: Later career and Nazi collaboration

 In 1934 he became Chairman of the Supervisory Boards Vereinigte Industrieunternehmungen AG (VIAG), a conglomerate for industrial holdings, and the state-owned bank Reichs-Kredit-Gesellschaft.
 Although not a member of the NSDAP, instead remaining independent, he worked closely with the Nazi Party especially because of its influence on the VIAG.

 In 1935 he was appointed Head of the Reichsgruppe Industrie, which represented the interests of the German industry, which he continued until a year later.
 He was also the first honorary head of the Export Community for War Equipment (AGK) during this time, which was then a department of the Reichsgruppe, which was a collaboration between the Waffenamt and the Reich Economic Office to act as a self-governing body of the armaments industry and promote arms exports.
 That same year he joined the Reich Chamber of Commerce in Berlin, and served on the Joint Committee established to stabilize the international economic situation.

 Over the following years, he would stay as chairman of VIAG.
-He notably criticized the Anglo-American Treaty of 1938, as he questioned whether they were really serving reconstruction and friendly cooperation, and are instead having a policy of high protectionism which he said caused the Great Depression.
+He notably criticized the Anglo-American Treaty of 1938, as he questioned whether it was really serving reconstruction and friendly cooperation, and was instead having a policy of high protectionism which he said caused the Great Depression.
 In 1942, upon the creation of the Reich Iron Association (RVE), he served briefly as its head.